pragyatripathii19/Summer-Training-2024/README.md

 ## About the Project
 During this internship, I  contributed to a live project in the Routing and Switching Division.
-I developed a **Bash script for a master session** responsible for managing SSH-Console server sessions, optimizing control of active sessions on Optical Network Units (ONU) in Passive Optical Network (XGSPON) designed for leading hyperscalers.
+I developed a **Bash script for a master session** responsible for managing SSH-Console server sessions, optimizing control of active sessions on Optical Network Units (ONU) in Passive Optical Network (XGSPON) designed for leading hyperscalers (FAANG) data centres.

 ## Technologies & Tools Used
 - **Networking:** ONU, PON, XGSPON